thoughtbot/superglue/docs/traversal-guide.md

 ## Partials

-You can even traverse into partials!
+You can even query into partials.

 ```
 remote('/dashboard?bzq=data.posts.some_id=1.details')